 This is where it all starts.
-Inspection, deburring and on the granite block to check critical dimensions.
+Inspection, deburring and on a granite surface block to check critical dimensions.

 Line boring is done in-house on a custom machine.
 The block is mounted on pins.
 A large 1.75" diameter boring bar with close bearing supports insures true bore accuracy to .0001".